OST-Stud/Git-Workshop/Tutorial.md

 ### Get the Source and Intialize

-  1. Unzip your chosen project somewhere
+  1. Unzip your chosen project somewhere.
+Hereinafter we will refer to the unzipped folder as your "project directory".

-  2. Open a terminal in the root directory of the project.
-Right click and then for Windows: `Git Bash Here`, MacOS: `Services > New Terminal at Folder`, Linux: you got this
+  2. Open a terminal in the directory of the project.
+To do so right click on the directory and then for Windows: `Git Bash Here`, MacOS: `Services > New Terminal at Folder`, Linux: you got this.

-  3. Initialize a Git repository
+  3. Initialize a Git repository:

      ```sh
      $ git init
      ```

+     This will initialise a Git repository.
+If you enable hidden files in Windows Explorer (`View > Hidden Items`) or Finder (`CMD + Shift + .`) you will see that it has created a `.git` directory.

-     You can see that git has no commits and is not tracking anything yet by reading the output of the command:
+     Then you can also see that Git has no commits and is not tracking anything (yet) by reading the output of the command:

      ```sh
      $ git status
      ```

-This will initialise a git repository.
-If you enable hidden files in Windows Explorer (`View > Hidden Items`) or Finder (`CMD + Shift + .`) you will see that it has created a `.git` directory.

 ### Move the Existing Code

-Next, we need to add the existing files to git.
-Before doing so it recommended to avoid adding useless files (e.g. temporary files generated by the OS), so we must tell git to ignore such files:
+Next, we need to add the existing files to Git.
+Before doing so it recommended to avoid adding useless files (e.g. temporary files generated by the OS such as `Thumbs.db` or `.DS_Store`), so we must tell git to ignore such files:

   1. Create an empty text file in the project directory called `.gitignore` (yes, it must start with a dot).

-  2. Go to [gitignore.io](https://gitignore.io) and add relevant tags, for example `Windows, MacOS, Linux, Python` or `LaTeX` and copy the string generate by the website into the `.gitignore` file.
-Alternatively, you can also do this directly from the terminal
+  2. Go to [gitignore.io](https://gitignore.io) and in the box type what you are using, for example `Windows`, `MacOS`, `Linux`, `Python` or `LaTeX`, hit `Create` and copy the text generated by the website into the `.gitignore` file.
+Alternatively, you can also do this directly from the terminal:

      ```sh
      $ curl https://www.toptal.com/developers/gitignore/api/linux,macos,windows,python,latex > .gitignore